Day: 4 | Plan: Covenant

 Welcome to the first week of “Covenant!”
 Study Ruth, Esther and Song of Songs using historical backgrounds for each book, maps and daily study questions.
 Learn more here!

-Following the transaction at the city gate, beautiful words of prayer and blessing poured...
+Following the transaction at the city gate, beautiful words of prayer and blessing poured forth...
 Read More

 Download the First 5 app to get the full experience